 - Various article formats: FAQs, product descriptions, walkthroughs, and troubleshooting

 - Support macros

 Across multiple stages and steps in the customer and agent experience, and with the support of knowledge management software, knowledge increases support efficiency as measured by deflected tickets, increased self-service adoption, and agent efficiency, among other KPIs.

 Their knowledge sharing experience demonstrates that once you establish effective knowledge management practices—which includes capturing knowledge—you can activate it in the form of content, in the ways that make the most sense for the audiences the content is being tailored for.

 New Zealand-based VEND, a point-of-sale system for retailers, captures all of the customer inquiries in its knowledge base, but not all of it necessarily becomes customer-facing content.
 The most-searched-for content is displayed the top of its help center and users can filter for their needs.
 The front-end experience that is supported by agile practices and knowledge-centered approach on the back end.

-Content and knowledge are both important components of a successful user experience.
+Content and knowledge are both important components of a successful user experience and customer experience, or CX.
 When used effectively, both content management and knowledge management have the potential to help a business better connect with customers, as well as better connect its own employees with information they need to be successful.